nsf/gocode/README.md

  		(require 'go-autocomplete)
 		(require 'auto-complete-config)

-There is an alternative plugin for emacs using company-mode.
+Also, there is an alternative plugin for emacs using company-mode.
 See `emacs-company/README` for installation instructions.

 ### Options